 Between 1932 and 1954 at least 1.4 million and possibly as many as 3 million deer were killed.
 Deer culling by the state continued on a smaller scale into the early 1970s.
 It effectively ceased in 1987 when the Department of Conservation was formed.

 Commercial culling and helicopters

 From the 1960s, commercial operators became involved.
-Helicopters were used at first to recover deer carcasses – but it soon became apparent that helicopters could be used for shooting, especially in open alpine areas.
+Helicopters were first used to recover deer carcasses, but it soon became apparent that they could be used for shooting, especially in open alpine areas.
 In 1965, when hunters first shot deer from helicopters, they could spot several hundred animals in a day.

 One shot bags four

 Deer cullers Jack McNair and Phil Barron shot 120 deer in a mob near Lake Ōhau in the early 1930s before they ran out of ammunition.
 They had driven them into a snow basin from which the animals could not escape.
 Phil crawled up to a group stuck in the snow.
 ‘When only a few yards away from them, he straightened up, took quick aim, and fired one shot.
 He had to scramble away to one side in a hurry to avoid being swept down the hillside, as four deer came sliding down the snow!’
 1